SharpSnake/Delegate/README.md

 Delegate
 ========

-A C# like delegate in C++.
+A C# like MulticastDelegate template in C++11.

-In repository, there is a Microsoft Visual Studio 2010 console project for testing.
+In repository, there is a Microsoft Visual Studio 2017 console project for testing.